WordPress theme customisation

 What are theme hooks and how can I use them?

-How can I test my theme customization changes?
+How can I test my theme customisation changes?

 How do I integrate third-party services into my theme?